danfuzz/samizdat/doc/language-guide/09-module-system.md

 "next" loader if that fails.
 The recursion bottoms out in a definition of `resolve` on `null`, which always fails.

-The other type is `InternalLoader`, which gets instantiated with two pieces of information, (a) a filesystem path to a directory containing the definition of *one* module, and (b) a reference to the "next" loader to use (said next loader typically being an `ExternalLoader`).
+The other class is `InternalLoader`, which gets instantiated with two pieces of information, (a) a filesystem path to a directory containing the definition of *one* module, and (b) a reference to the "next" loader to use (said next loader typically being an `ExternalLoader`).
 When instantiated,